OrsellGaming/P2SourceModPlusPlus-Rewritten/docs/p2tas.md

 Portal 2 TASing is famously annoying due to randomness - both game-based and physics based.
 There are currently efforts of artificially manipulating RNG to resolve script playback into a single possibility.
 So far, there's a limited amount of RNG manipulation available, mostly related to gel spread.

-SAR can generate files storing details of RNG state using console command `sar_rng_save`, which then can be used in a P2TAS script by referencing this file in the header of the script to reproduce exact same RNG state.
+SAR can generate files storing details of RNG state using console command `p2sm_rng_save`, which then can be used in a P2TAS script by referencing this file in the header of the script to reproduce exact same RNG state.

 ## Version History